RianTavares/twitter-like-app/docs/PROCESS.md

   ### Build and Deploy

   To deploy the application, two AWS applications enviroments were created.
-  One for the `dev` branch, with the purpose of testing the application befor deploy it on "Production".
+  One for the `dev` branch, with the purpose of testing the application before deploy it on "Production".

-  The oder was created for the `main` branch, representing the "Production" enviroment.
+  The other was created for the `main` branch, representing the "Production" enviroment.

   The pipeline is connected to the GitHub repostiry and starts automatically when the branch receives changes.

-  Aiming to deploy only if the tests built are passing, I set the amplify.yml with the configuration to run the tests in the preBuild step.
+  Aiming to deploy only if the tests built are passing, I set the `amplify.yml` with the configuration to run the tests in the preBuild step.

 ```yml
       # amplify.yml